Longfin Anthias - Hareem of 3

 Because of their small size, they do not pose a threat to other fish and make wonderful reef inhabitants.
 A typical meal for an Anthias is comprised of zooplankton and small animals such as Brine Shrimp and copepods.
 In the wild, Anthias form large schooling groups on the reefs.
 A single male will claim part of the reef as his and fight off other males that try to invade.
 The other Anthias present are juveniles and females, which the male keeps a watchful eye on.
 For aquariums, the females should be introduced first and a male at a later date.

 One of the more difficult Anthias varieties to keep, the Ventralis Anthias, also known as the Longfin Anthias does well when kept alone and requires a 30 gallon tank.
 Males tend to fight and may harass females unless the tank is large - 50 gallons.
 The male's body is purple to reddish pink, with yellow fins and yellow markings on the face.
 The female is a dark orange-brown.
-The Ventralis Anthias does best in low-to-moderate indirect lighting on a diet of zooplankton and floating filamentous algae.Longfin Anthias - Hareem of 3, Pseudanthias ventralis available at the best price from Kraken Corals
+The Ventralis Anthias does best in low-to-moderate indirect lighting on a diet of zooplankton and floating filamentous algae.Longfin Anthias - Hareem of 3, Pseudanthias ventralis, Marine Fish available at the best price to buy now from Kraken Corals

 |Latin Name||Pseudanthias ventralis|